truenas/documentation/content/SCALETutorials/Storage/ManagePoolsScale.md

 - disks
 ---

-The **Storage Dashboard** widgets provide access to pool management options to keep the pool and disks healthy, upgrade pools and VDEVs, open dataset, snapshot, data protection screens, and manage S.M.A.R.T. tests.
+The **Storage Dashboard** widgets provide access to pool management options to keep the pool and disks healthy, upgrade pools and VDEVs, open datasets, snapshots, data protection screens, and manage S.M.A.R.T. tests.
 This article provides instructions on pool management functions available in the SCALE UI.

 {{< trueimage src="/images/SCALE/Storage/StorageDashboardWithPool.png" alt="Storage Dashboard with Pool" id="Storage Dashboard with Pool" >}}